department-of-veterans-affairs/vagov-content/pages/burials-memorials/pre-need-eligibility.md

 - **If you’re applying as a spouse, surviving spouse, or unmarried adult child,** you’ll also need your personal information, including your Social Security number.
 - **If you're applying on behalf of someone else,** you'll also need supporting documents showing you have the authority to apply for that person.
-- **If you're applying for an unmarried adult child of a Veteran or Servicemember,** you'll also need to provide supporting documents with information about the child's disability.
+- **If you're applying for an unmarried adult child of a Veteran or service member,** you'll also need to provide supporting documents with information about the child's disability.

 </div>